epicexcelsior/resource-webhooks/resources/SERVER_INFO.md

 _ _
 Welcome to Vexento’s official Discord server! %VEXYDANCE_EMOJI% This channel will help you get started in the server and find your way around.
 _ _
-Alexander, also known as “Vexento”, is a Norwegian music producer who is currently living in Canada.
-Since 2013, Vexento has been producing sensational music in a wide variety of genres including complextro, chillstep, piano, and many more.
+Alexander, also known as “Vexento”, is a Norwegian music producer currently living in Canada.
+Since 2013, Vexento has been producing sensational music in various genres including complextro, chillstep, piano, and many more.
 He now has nearly 500,000 subscribers on YouTube and over 200,000 monthly listeners on Spotify.
 _ _
 This Discord community is a great place to connect with other Vexento fans, make friends with people from all over the world, discuss interesting topics, participate in events & contests, and have a great time.
 We hope that you enjoy your stay! %HUG2_EMOJI%
 _ _